Rich Clementi: Ultimate Fighting Championship

 Clementi began his professional career in 1999 and amassed a 13–6 record before making his Ultimate Fighting Championship (UFC) debut at UFC 41, where he lost by submission to Yves Edwards.
 Clementi continued to fight in smaller promotions before appearing as a contestant on The Ultimate Fighter 4 reality show, which focused on promising fighters that had not succeeded in their UFC careers.
-Though the namesake of "Team No Love", Clementi lost his preliminary bout against Shonie Carter by unanimous decision.
+With the namesake of "Team No Love" Clementi lost his preliminary bout against Shonie Carter by unanimous decision.
 He appeared on the undercard of the season finale as a lightweight, but lost by rear naked choke submission to Din Thomas.

 Despite his losses, Clementi continued to appear in the UFC.
 He secured his first victory in the promotion via rear naked choke submission against Ross Pointon at UFC Fight Night 8, although the fight was not aired during the broadcast.
 After losing to Roan Carneiro at UFC Fight Night 9, Clementi alternated between appearing in the UFC and smaller promotions.
 He took a fight with Anthony Johnson at UFC 76 on two weeks' notice and won by rear naked choke submission.
 With the win, Clementi improved his official UFC record to 2–3.

 Clementi followed up with a win at UFC 79 against Melvin Guillard.
 Guillard tapped from a rear naked choke.
 Prior to the match, Clementi and Guillard engaged in a war of words.

 In the span of a month, Clementi racked up two more victories against Sam Stout and Terry Etim at UFC 83 and UFC 84 respectively.
 By this time, Clementi was riding a four-win streak in the UFC and a six-win streak in his career.
 The streak ended at UFC 90, where he lost to Gray Maynard by unanimous decision.
 Clementi followed up with an appearance at UFC Fight Night: Lauzon vs. Stephens, where he lost to Gleison Tibau by guillotine choke.
 With his second consecutive loss in the UFC, Clementi was cut from the promotion's roster.